 Pain is often easier to manage right after it starts.
 Let us know as soon as your pain starts or returns.
-Pain medication may be ordered to be given at scheduled intervals or on an as needed basis.
-Make a plan with your nurse to assist with pain control.
+Pain medication may be ordered to be given at scheduled intervals or as needed.
+Your nurse will work with you to create a pain management plan.

 Some patients find pain relief from using non-medical alternatives.
 For example: